-- Can I create my own path?
+- Can I create “my path?”
 Yes.
 Most definitely.

-- Can I follow a religion and embark on my own journey exploring spirituality?
-In most cases yes you can.
-Unless your religion forbids you.
+- Can I follow a religion and embark on my Journey exploring spirituality?
+In most cases, yes, you can unless your religion forbids you.

-- Where should I start my spiritual journey?
+- Where should I start my spiritual quest?
 We suggest you read the section below on spiritual technologies.
-Then get a journal and start writing.
-This is one tool everyone needs.
+Then get a journal and start writing; it’s one tool every spiritual explorer needs.
 It’s your best coach.
 Find out which of these methods resonates with you.
 Then find a resource close to you.

-- Will the practice of these spiritual technologies make me more spiritually aware?
+- Will the practice of these methods make me more spiritually aware?
 Yes.
 Many of these open your spiritual gifts.

-- Can this quest help me find my own spirituality?
+- Can this quest help me find my spirituality?
 Yes.
 That is the goal.

-- Is spiritual faith the same as the journey exploring spirituality.
+- Is spiritual faith the same as the Journey of exploring spirituality?
 In a strict sense, no. Faith is a term describing belief in religious dogma.
-Religions try to reframe the term spiritual and associate it with their dogma.
-Exploring spirituality has nothing to do with religious dogma, belief, or faith.
+Religions try to reframe the term spiritual and associate it with their doctrine.
+Exploring spirituality has nothing to do with religious ideology or faith.